tomcritchlow/tomcritchlow.github.io/_posts/2018-07-10-high-fidelity-consulting.md

 The only reason I'm able to build prototypes and high fidelity consulting is because I've been curious and interested in a variety of technologies and approaches.

-I do my designing in Google Docs
+- I do my designing in Google Docs
-I do my coding in Google Docs (or, increasingly, Glitch)
+- I do my coding in Google Docs (or, increasingly, Glitch)

 So, next time you're thinking of recommending action, don't just say "We could..." that's low-fidelity consulting.
 Show the thing.
 Packed into a prototype or visual mock-up is a strong point of view.
 Experience of what works.
 Something to adequately critique.

-Ideas and details.
+Ideas AND details.